Last Updated on

 Technology can be invaluable when it comes to keeping motorcyclists safe, fuelled and pointing in the right direction – but which are the best biking apps?

 The team at Bikesure, the free-thinking specialist motorcycle insurance provider, like to stay ahead of the pack when it comes to new technology and here is their guide to the 10 best biking apps on the market for summer 2018.
+Check out our updated post for the best biking apps in 2019.

 Best biking apps 1-5